 - Each PA/HA is described in the Action Plan.
-When you write your application, you have to study the Action Plan and identify which PA/HA that your project contributes to. - Each PA/HA also has its own underlying specific objectives and actions as described in the Action Plan.
+When you write your application, you have to study the Action Plan and identify which PA/HA that your project contributes to.
+Note!
+State the PA/HA which is most relevant, and which is the same as the one you state in the web portal. - Each PA/HA also has its own underlying specific objectives and actions as described in the Action Plan.
 In your application you must identify which of these specific objectives/actions your project contributes to. - Last but not least, you should describe in your own words how you see that the project you want to implement contributes to the chosen PA and/or HA and its underlying specific objectives/actions.